yiboyang/otus/README.md

 ![plot](OTUSLogo.png)

 # Optimal Transport based Unfolding and Simulation (OTUS)
-This is the code used in the paper "Foundations of a Fast, Data-Driven, Machine-Learned Simulator": https://arxiv.org/abs/2101.08944
+This repo contains the code and data used in the paper "Foundations of a Fast, Data-Driven, Machine-Learned Simulator": https://arxiv.org/abs/2101.08944

 ## Software Setup

-### Information About Programs Used to Generate Data
+### Software Used for Data Generation
 * Madgraph5 v.2.6.3.2 [1]

 * Pythia v.8.240 [2]